Cart 0

 What Are No-See-Ums?

-No-see-ums, tiny flies known as biting midges, biting gnats, or sand flies, can sometimes be difficult to spot due to their small size, especially when they haven’t fed.
+No-see-ums, tiny flies known as biting midges, biting gnats or sand flies, can sometimes be difficult to spot due to their small size, especially when they haven’t fed.
 Just like mosquitoes, the females bite for the blood they need to produce fertile eggs, which they then lay in moist places.
-Typically No-see-ums are attracted to moist, damp places and feed on plant nectar.
-Female no-see-ums have also been known to be attracted to light
+Typically no-see-ums are attracted to moist, damp places and feed on plant nectar.
+Female no-see-ums have also been known to be attracted to light.

-Where are No-See-Ums Found?
+Where Are No-See-Ums Found?

-No-see-ums can usually be found in gardens and near ponds, forests, and other outdoor areas, especially near water.
+No-see-ums can usually be found in gardens and near ponds, forests and other outdoor areas, especially near water.

-The no-see-um has a four-stage life cycle: egg, larva, pupa, and adult.
+The no-see-um has a four-stage life cycle: egg, larva, pupa and adult.
 After mating, females can lay hundreds of eggs and may breed several times during their life cycle.
 These pesky insects prefer to have their breeding grounds located in wet sand and other humid environments.

 CO2 Traps